ndgibb/Prompt-engineering-portfolio-/README.md

 **Prompt Example**:
 *"Water is leaking from under a kitchen sink.
 Rank the most probable causes by likelyhood and safety of the DIY repair, how to temporarily stop water damage overnight, and how to determine if a plumber is needed."*

--first check that the valves under the sink are completely closed.
+1. First check that the valves under the sink are completely closed.
 If you have a gatevalve check to make sure the nut is tightened.
-These sometimes get loose over time
+These sometimes get loose over time.
--Look for any dripping water around the drain pipes.
+2. Check for any dripping water around the drain pipes.
--tighten the water supply lines
+3. Tighten the water supply lines
--check for water at the base of the sink well.
+4. Check for water at the base of the sink well.
 There is a gasket that may be failing.
--check the wall and floor behind the sink thoroughly.
+5. Check the wall and floor behind the sink thoroughly.
 There may be a leak coming from the vent which could be a roof leak somewhere.
 #### 5. **Material & Tool Selection**
 *Help users pick reliable, safe, and cost-effective solutions.*